 - Or winning the diversity visa lottery (offered in most countries).

-Once legal residency has been obtained, the immigrant receives a green photo identification card that allows them to:
+Once legal residency is obtained, the immigrant receives a green photo identification card that allows them to:

-- Petition for other family members to receive green card status
+- Petition for Green Card status of other family members

-While legal residency does, for the most part, grant you asylum from deportation, violation of any of the terms of residency (such as failure to report address changes, committing crimes, and/or acts of terrorism or espionage) are grounds for arrest by Immigration and Customs Enforcement and could result in deportation.
+While legal residency does, for the most part, grant you asylum from deportation, violation of any of the terms of residency (such as failure to report address changes, committing crimes, as well as acts of terrorism or espionage) are grounds for arrest by Immigration and Customs Enforcement and could result in deportation.

-Green card holders are permitted to travel and return to the United States, but they are restricted on the amount of time that they can be away.
-Being outside of the United States for over the permitted amount of time could result in abandonment of their legal residency, and they can be rejected to reenter the United States.
+Green Card Holders are permitted to travel and return to the United States, but they are restricted in the amount of time that they can be away.
+Being outside of the United States for over the permitted amount of time could result in abandonment of their legal residency, and they can be denied re-entry into the United States.